The Politics of Nonviolent Action: Other influence

 and elsewhere.
 Because of how influential Gene Sharp has been, there are several sites and groups that have undertaken the task of creating online databases that provide explanations and examples of the original 198 methods and new tactics that have developed over the years.
 These sites include New Tactics in Human Rights; Global Nonviolent Action Database; Actipedia; and Nonviolence International.
+Two reports for the International Center of Nonviolent Conflict have expanded the number and type of tactics by including digital and other methods.

 Editions

 The Politics of Nonviolent Action originally appeared in 3 volumes in English in 1973, and has subsequently been translated fully or partially into several other languages.
 The English language edition was published by Porter Sargent in 3 volumes entitled: 1.
 Power and struggle, 2.
 The methods of nonviolent action, and 3.
 The dynamics of nonviolent action.
 The respective citations of the 3-volume set and of each individual volume are: